Olbedo: An Albedo and Shading Aerial Dataset for Large-Scale Outdoor Environments: Olbedo Dataset

 Decomposing albedo from images is a central challenge in developing our dataset.
 Our dataset builds on a multi-view albedo-shading decomposition method that estimates outdoor shading from a single temporal sample.
 It requires linear radiance images, accurate geometry, precise image poses, and sun position as inputs to separate albedo from shading.

 \paragraph{Aerial Image Preprocessing} We use a DJI Phantom 4 Pro V2.0 with a 1-inch CMOS camera and capture RAW (DNG) only.
 In-camera JPEGs are \textit{not} used because they apply a tone curve, gamma, and other vendor processing that destroy the linear relationship between the radiance and the pixel values.
 This is required by the albedo-shading decomposition method\cite{songGeneralAlbedoRecovery2024}.
 We read DNGs with OpenImageIO configured for RAW output in linear camera space (e.g., \textit{oiio:RawColor=1}, \textit{raw:ColorSpace=Linear}).
 No JPEG path, tone mapping, or gamma/CRF is applied.
 All released RGB, albedo, and shading images remain in linear color space. sRGB is used only for figures in the paper and preview thumbnails.
-The camera poses, intrinsics and high-quality 3D geometry are solved by a commercial photogrammetry software (Bentley iTwin Capture\footnote{https://www.bentley.com/software/itwin-capture/}).
+The camera poses, intrinsics and high-quality 3D geometry are solved by the commercial photogrammetry software (Bentley iTwin Capture\footnote{\url{https://www.bentley.com/software/itwin-capture/}}), whose calibrated camera geometry yields approximately 3\,cm reconstruction accuracy, corresponding to only a few pixels at our processing resolution.
 We provide per-image metadata linking sources to converted EXRs including camera intrinsics/poses.
 The geo-registered images are downsampled 8 times to 683$\times$455 resolution for image decomposition processing.
-For more details, please refer to our supplementary \cref{supsec:preprocess}.
+For more details, please refer to Appendix~\ref{supsec:preprocess} of the supplementary material.

 \paragraph{Image Decomposition Framework} Our method follows~\cite{songGeneralAlbedoRecovery2024, songNOVELINTRINSICIMAGE2022}, a physics-based outdoor intrinsic image decomposition approach.
 The key idea is to model and estimate shading by solving for a sun–sky illumination model.
 The method relies on pairs of pixels near shadow boundaries that share approximately the same albedo.
-The image formation model is defined in \cref{eq:image_modeling}.
+The image formation model is defined in \cref{eq:image_modeling}: